 Required Texts: Barbara Diggs-Brown's The PR Style Guide: Formats for Public Relations Practice (Third Edition) and The Associated Press Stylebook (newest edition).
-I assign supplemental materials as well - see the syllabus and Sakai (assignments and/or resources) for details.
-All assigned readings should be completed before the appropriate class sessions for which they are assigned to generate discussion and ensure you're prepared to write.
-If necessary, I will conduct pop quizzes on text and lecture materials.
+I assign supplemental materials/additional resources/files for your benefit.
+These reminders are listed in your syllabus and on Canvas.
+All assigned readings should be completed before the appropriate class sessions for which they are assigned to prepare you for class discussions and to ensure that you are prepared to write.
+If necessary, I will conduct pop guizzes on text and lecture materials.

 Phones (calls and texts) and all social networking activity on any device will not be tolerated in class unless the platform is part of the day's lesson plan.
 You will receive only ONE warning.
 Any following incident will result in 30 points lost for the day's assignment.
-Please silence your phones and close all social media before class begins.
+Please silence your phones and exit all social media before class begins.

-Reference Materials: Use of reference materials - dictionary, thesaurus to double-check accuracy-is encouraged.
-These materials are available in the classroom and in the Park Library.
+Reference Materials: Use of reference materials - a dictionary and a thesaurus to double-check accuracy-is encouraged.
+These materials are available online and in the Park Library.

 News Content: Keep up with current events!
-It's important to know what's going on in the world, and what issues your clients (today and in the future) face or will face.
+It's important to know what's going on in the world, and what issues your clients (today and in the future) are facing or will face.
 This makes you a more effective practitioner!
+Come to class ready to share and discuss breaking and developing news related to your client's mission.

 Assignments and Deadlines: All writing assignments must be turned in on time.
-For outside assignments, late papers will receive a reduced grade unless you and I agree before the assignment is due that it can be late.
+Late papers will receive a reduced grade unless you and I agree before the assignment is due that it can be submitted late.
 No assignment will be accepted if it is turned in more than 24 hours after its deadline without prior notice by you and confirmation by me.

-Outside Assignments and APPLES clients: As part of the APPLES Service-Learning Program, you will work with a client organization as a team member to produce communication pieces.
+APPLES Service-Learning Program and clients: As part of the APPLES Service-Learning Program, you will work with a community partner/client as a team member to produce communication pieces.
 You will be expected to discuss your APPLES deliverables and client relations in class with the instructor.
 Failure to provide updates will affect your grade.
-At the end of the class, you will present your materials in an online portfolio.
+At the end of the course, you will showcase your materials in an online portfolio.
 The APPLES experience is valuable in that it provides professional pieces for your portfolio and gives you experience in client relations in the professional realm.

-Sakai: All slide decks and other handouts are/will be posted on Sakai for your convenience.
-Please see the Resources folder.
+Canvas: All recorded classes and additional resources/files will be posted on Canvas for your convenience.
 Please consult these materials to ensure that you produce quality communication tools in this class.
 This syllabus is also available in the Syllabus folder, and assignments will be posted in the Assignments folder.